Burkitt Lymphoma in Children

 - Recurring infections

-How is Burkitt lymphoma diagnosed?
+How is Burkitt lymphoma diagnosed in a child?

 Your child's healthcare provider will ask about your child's health history and symptoms.
 He or she will examine your child.
 Your child may have tests such as: